-- Before the rainy season, a sediment barrier should be constructed between the disturbed areas and the surface water in order to isolate the construction area from the water resource. - Additional perimeter protection should be installed to reduce the likelihood of sediment entering the surface waters.
+- Before the rainy season, a sediment barrier, or redundant barriers should be constructed between the disturbed areas and the surface water in order to isolate the construction area from the water resource. - Additional perimeter protection should be installed to prevent sediment entering the surface waters.
 This might include redundant sediment barriers; sediment fences in combination with sediment barriers, a berm, or application of a thick layer of mulch upslope of a sediment fence. - Turbid runoff generated by dewatering operations should be directed through a sediment trap, a filter bag or the water released uniformly over a well-vegetated, relatively flat area.
-A wellvegetated area with dense grass or similar vegetation is a filter for the runoff to pass through.
+A well-vegetated area with dense grass or similar vegetation is a filter for the runoff to pass through.
 Since pumps are used for dewatering, it may be possible to pump the sediment-laden water away from the surface water so that vegetation can be more effectively utilized for filtration.
+Active treatment using Baker Tanks is an effective method of treating sediment laden discharge.